nD00rn/f1-2020-telemetry/README.md

 * Highlight users who have DRS active
 * Show delta between users (leader and to next car)
 * Show delta between the two players
+* Show players who are currently in the pit lane
+* Show flag colours in different marshal zones

 # Documentation